MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-how-to-connect.md

 To view operational data and administer the management group configuration, you use the Operations console.
 The Web console provides a light-weight interface with the essential functionality to view the monitoring data, which avoids having to manage the lifecycle deployment of the Operations console.

-In this section we provide information on how to connect to the Operations and Web consoles.
+In this section, we provide information on how to connect to the Operations and Web consoles.

 ## How to connect to the Operations console